Youth Leadership Harrison County (YLHC)

 Program Overview: YLHC is a program for high school juniors attending school in Harrison County, Indiana.
 YLHC introduces students to servant leadership skills and resources, builds community awareness, and emphasizes growth through volunteering.
 YLHC connects youth to the community while developing future leaders.

 Time Commitment: Attendance is required at five school-release program days and graduation.
 Students will be marked present at school if they attend the YLHC class day.
-If any Harrison County schools have a cancellation on program dates, class will be rescheduled.
+If any Harrison County schools have a cancellation on program dates, class will typically be cancelled as well.

 To be eligible, students must: